emlos/worldgame/docs/physical-encounter-system-reference.md

 2. Change `objective.ai` to alter stage priorities, progress, retreat permission, or an objective-only action.
 3. Change or add a personality in `personality.js` to alter motive weights and commitment sensitivities across goals.

-When adding a personality, add its immutable definition, ensure its ID appears through `AI_PERSONALITY_IDS`, update `selectAiPersonality` probability intervals, and test seeded selection plus save validation.

 The saved `controller.policyId` is currently always `hostile`; the live selector is the shared scorer described above.
 Changing that string alone does not select a different algorithm.
 A genuinely new policy would need an explicit policy registry/dispatch in AI selection and corresponding validation.

 Useful tuning diagnostics are `getAiCommitmentDiagnostics` and `getAiDecisionDiagnostics`.
 The latter reports every candidate's total and component breakdown, making it possible to see whether objective, pressure, safety, repetition, effort, or random variation caused a choice.

-## Adding a scenario or changing presentation
+### Add or remove a fight scenario

 A scenario owns configuration, initial participants/geometry, entry incapacitation handling, and outcome routing.
 Add it to `scenarios/index.js`.
 If its state shape is not the existing two-person fight shape, the central state validator and most role helpers must change as well.

+For another authored fight using the existing scenario, add a WG scene with `@system encounter.physical`, choose exactly one temporary actor alias or persistent NPC ID, configure a registered objective, and route its outcomes.
+Run `node tools/wg/compile.mjs`; the lab discovers the generated scene without a manual list.
+To remove it, delete the WG scene and all incoming targets, compile again, and remove scene-specific outcome/prose tests.

+To remove a JavaScript scenario implementation, first remove every WG config that names it, then remove it from `scenarios/index.js` and delete its state/role branches and tests.
+Do not leave the scenario ID registered as an alias.

+### Change combat presentation

 Player-facing prose is event-driven.
 Action resolution should emit structured facts; `prose.js` handles shared facts and objectives handle goal-specific facts.
 This keeps rendering pure and save/load stable.
 New positional values or event types also need situation/outcome rendering and tests.

-Choice sections are assigned by action tags in `availability.js`.
-Rank 0/1 broad labels and Rank 4 timing hints are also defined there.
+Choice sections and skill-dependent labels are assigned in `availability.js`: Rank 1 adds purpose/timing hints, Rank 2 adds qualitative odds, Rank 3 adds tactical interaction notes, and Rank 4 replaces qualitative odds with estimated percentages.

 ## Structured events and prose